top of page

 Dining Room - Before

-Just off the kitchen, this room was intended to be used as the dining room - but we had other plans!
-Great natural light and a large space would be perfect for our craft room.
-Not to worry - we found an even better location for our dining room by repurposing the existing sun room (check it out here).
+Just off the kitchen, this room was intended to be used as the dining room - but the homeowners had other plans!
+Great natural light and a large space would be perfect for a craft room.
+Not to worry - they found an even better location for their dining room by repurposing the existing sun room (check it out here).

 72C9B129-0C73-4A3C-99E9-781A0C6EAF19_1_1